Code of Conduct

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of conference staff.
 They will be clearly visible, wearing “Volunteer” T-shirts.
 Or if you spot me, Jeremy Keith (I’ll be the one introducing the speakers), please don’t hesitate to come and talk to me.

-You can phone or text me on 07792 069292 but if I’m not responding, Sashoy Beckford will be available at the registration desk during the conference, if you can’t get hold of me, please speak to her (if Sophia is not there, one of our crew members at the front desk will be able to find her).
+You can phone or text me on 07792 069292 but if I’m not responding, volunteers will be available at the registration desk during the conference.
+If you can’t get hold of me, please speak to them.

 Harassment includes offensive verbal comments related to gender, age, sexual orientation, disability, physical appearance, body size, race, religion, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.